Trendyol/quarkify/docs/components/icon.md

 ```

 #### Additional content
-You can use some other props aswell such as:
+You can use some other props as well such as:
 ```
 <Icon name="account" disabled/>
 <Icon name="account" className="someClassName"/>